vives-project-xp/GreenhouseWaterkersAI/ReadMe.md

 The second way involves placing the downloaded model file onto the device itself.
 This can be done through various means; we used WinSCP to place the file onto our Raspberry Pi 5.
 After that, you can use the model freely in your project.

 ### Dashboard
-To proof our model works, we want to create a very simple dashboard that shows the prediction (from our model) when an image is pressed.
+To prove our model works, we want to create a very simple dashboard that shows the prediction (from our model) when an image is pressed.
 For this we will use a virtual environment.
-1) Get the .eim file you build (in deployment) and place it in your froject folder.
+1) Get the .lite file from the dashboard.
+Place it in your project folder
 2) We use windows, but it's recommended to use Linux (WSL) for this part.
 Follow the [Installation guide ](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) if you don't have it installed already.
 3) With your WSL(ubuntu) terminal opened we will first create a virtual environment.
 Ensure you have installed Python version 3.x.
 If this is not the case, run: